 This is a very moist, almost fudgy chocolate cake.
 The dark chocolate, earthy beetroot and dark caramel notes from the dates result in a richly flavoured cake that is not overly sweet.

 - Heat oven to 200C.
 Wrap each whole beetroot individually in tinfoil and bake for 45 minutes or until a skewer goes through the middle with no resistance.
 Unwrap beetroot and allow to cool before scraping of their skins.
 Roughly chop.

 - Lower oven temperature to 180C.
-Grease and line a round spring-form cake tin with baking paper.
+Grease and line a round spring-form cake tin (approx. 25cm in size) with baking paper.